InfernusScripts/Null-Fire/Documentations/CodeBox.md

 	WidthDivider = 2
 }

+-- theres some premade themes you can find in `codeBox.Themes` -- default theme can be found at `codeBox.SyntaxColors`

 local highlightFunctions = { -- if not defined, it will use Luau's environment
     ["print"] = true,
     ["error"] = true,